ephread/Instructions/README.md

 - `overlay.isShownAboveStatusBar: Bool`

+The window level at which show the overlay and the coach mark, by default, the property holds `UIWindowLevelNormal + 1`.

+- `overlay.windowLevel: UIWindowLevel`

 Last, you can make the overlay tappable.
 A tap on the overlay will hide the current coach mark and display the next one.

 - `overlay.allowTap: Bool`

+⚠️ When using a blur effect, setting the window level to anything above `UIWindowLevelStatusBar` is not supported.

 #### Providing a custom cutout path
 If you dislike how the default cutout path looks like, you can customize it by providing a block to `makeCoachMark(for:)`.
 The cutout path will automatically be stored in the `cutoutPath` property of the returning `CoachMark` object: